LeoHChen/harmony-stress/README.md

-# Harmony Validator Spammer
+# Harmony Stress
-Harmony tx sender is a tool to bulk send transactions on Harmony's blockchain.
+Stress testing tools for Harmony.

 ## Prerequisites
 You need to import an existing key with funds to the keystore.